-The plant grows as a dwarf succulent and produces thick truncated leaves that have crumpled surface.
-These unusual leaves display all the hues of red, purple, green, cream and blue throughout the year.
+The plants grow as dwarf succulents and produce thick truncated leaves with crumpled surfaces.
+These unusual leaves display all the hues of red, purple, green, cream, and blue throughout the year.
 Flowers appear in late fall and winter.
-Like its cousins in the Aizoaceae family, Titanopsis produces small daisy-like flowers of yellow color.
+Like its cousins in the Aizoaceae family, Titanopsis plants produce small daisy-like flowers.

-The name "Titanopsis" comes from the ancient Greek "titanos", meaning "limestone" and "opsis", meaning "looking like".
+The generic name "Titanopsis" comes from the ancient Greek "titanos," meaning "limestone," and "opsis," meaning "looking like."

 Growing Conditions and General Care

-The best place to grow Titanopsis calcarea, the more popular species from the eastern areas, is a sunny spot where it gets bright sunlight in summer and direct exposure to the sun in winter.
-Other popular species include: Titanopsis fulleri and Titanopsis primosii.
+The best place to grow a Titanopsis is a sunny spot with bright sunlight in summer and direct exposure to the sun in winter.
+The most popular species include: Titanopsis calcarea, Titanopsis fulleri and Titanopsis primosii.

-Division of larger clumps is possible in some cases, but as most species have tuberous rootstocks and offset slowly, seed production is the most common method of propagation.
-Sow it in spring and it should start flowering after 2 years.
+In some cases, division of larger clumps is possible, but as most species have tuberous rootstocks and offset slowly, seed production is the most common propagation method.
+Sow the seeds in spring.
+The plants should start flowering after two years.